 Hanna Doukhan on her new series, "Resilience"

 For nearly four years, what I have been painting has been cleaned of any reference to suffering and malaise.
-I came to the conclusion that no longer wanted to create from a place of affliction, nor sow my own seeds of torment, in what I give to the viewer’s eyes.
+I came to the conclusion that I no longer wanted to create from a place of affliction, nor sow my own seeds of torment, in what I give to the viewer’s eyes.

 Twenty years of dealing with a complex disease have taught me the power of our state of mind in order to face adversity.
 This awareness, supported by a meditative practice, has definitively changed the nature and the place I give to art.